Breastmilk, Lactation, and Infant Loss

 Losing a baby to miscarriage, stillbirth, illness, or accident is devastating for parents.
 This grief can be compounded when dealing with the physical changes that come after birth.
 Many parents are worried about their milk and the physical discomfort that comes with milk production when the baby is not here to breastfeed.
 When drying up milk after birth, most parents find that they are comfortable after approximately one week.
 When a baby dies after breastfeeding is established, it can take a couple of weeks for them to no longer feel full.
 It is normal to be able to express droplets of milk for a week, months, or even years after weaning.

 Colostrum production is generally established at around 16 weeks of pregnancy.
 Miscarriages and stillbirths after this point in pregnancy will usually result in milk production after birth.
 Mature milk will usually start about 30-40 hours after birth and the removal of the placenta.
 This milk production is based on the hormone drop after the placenta is born and will happen whether or not the breasts are stimulated or emptied in the first few days after birth.
 How much milk is made will vary from parent to parent.
 Parents who have breastfed a previous child tend to make more milk more quickly after birth.
 Some parents will find that they might make very little milk after birth, while others will make large amounts.

 Differences between engorgement after birth and engorgement from milk supply

-- IV fluids from birth may have increased the amount of extra fluids in the birthing parent
+- IV fluids from birth may have increased the number of extra fluids in the birthing parent

-- Swollen feet and ankles are often a sign of extra fluids in body
+- Swollen feet and ankles are often a sign of extra fluids in the body

 - Breasts can also be swollen from these fluids and feel uncomfortable